garronej/get-github-default-branch-name/README.md

     getGithubDefaultBranchNameSync,
 } from "get-github-default-branch-name";

-//Prints "develop" because the default branch of garronej/evt is "develop" instead of "master" getGithubDefaultBranchName({
+//Prints "develop" because the default branch of garronej/evt is "main" instead of "master" getGithubDefaultBranchName({
     "owner": "garronej",
     "repo": "evt",